dinhhoangbaochan/php-buddy/README.md

 Well, after 5 years of working as a PHP developer, I finally got my first PHP certificate.
 And though it's just a course completion certificate, still it's my first dev certificate.
 This repository is a blog that I make to revise my whole learning process, following the course that I learned.

 If you are a PHP beginner, this repository is a perfect start for you to learn PHP.

-Throughout everyfile, I'll try to document what I've learned, what things mean.
+## How this repo works
+This repository will contain a source of a blog, built with PHP.
+Besides the source code, I'll put a directory called [`doc`](/docs/) which will contain all the documentation of what I've learned about PHP, MySQL / SQL, etc., in the most simple way of how I understand everything.
+In addition, PHP is a kind of simple language and it's quite easy to learn, to get used to it and to actually build something based on it.

+Don't get me wrong, PHP is obviously capable of building something complex, but also its simplicity is the reason why I love it (just like many people do) and use it to this day.
+So learning PHP is a great start for you to get familiar with coding and all the basic concepts of coding (such as `loop`, `condition`, `variables`, `data types`, etc.).
+And don't worry, I'm an idiot so if I understand it, then you can understand it.

 ## Table of content